The City’s Criminal Justice Microgrant Fund will award and distribute $225,000 in grants in summer 2022.

 - Projects or programs located outside the City of Philadelphia.

 - Units of government or governmental departments.

 - Multi-year requests.

 - One-time events (unless tied to an ongoing program or service).

-The committee will use the criteria below to evaluate letters of intent.
-The committee will recommend projects to be invited to submit a full proposal.
+The committee will use the criteria below to evaluate all proposals.

 - Is the proposal compelling?
 Does it advance criminal justice reform through policy change, community engagement, or programming?

 - Does the project meet the priorities of criminal justice reform and the Safety and Justice Challenge?

 - Does the project use or create unique and meaningful partnerships between organizations or the community?